iterative/mlem.ai/content/docs/user-guide/building/docker.md

 # Docker

-Building docker images from the model or packing all necessary things to do that in a folder
+Building a docker image from the model or preparing a folder ready for running `$ docker build` in it.

-## Description

-**TODO**

 ## Requirements